Battle of Bassignana (1799)

-The Battle of Bassignana (12 May 1799) saw a Russian corps led by Andrei Grigorevich Rosenberg attempt to establish a bridgehead on the south bank of the Po River in the presence of a French army under Jean Victor Marie Moreau.
+The Battle of Bassignana (12 May 1799) saw a Russian corps led by Andrei Grigorevich Rosenberg, who was under the influence of Grand Duke Constantine, attempt to establish a bridgehead on the south bank of the Po River in the presence of a French army under Jean Victor Marie Moreau.
 The French rapidly massed superior strength and attacked.
 After several hours of hard fighting, the Russians abandoned their foothold with serious losses.
 This War of the Second Coalition action occurred near the town of Bassignana, located in the angle between the Po and Tanaro Rivers, about 19 km northeast of Alessandria, Italy.

 A string of Austrian and Russian victories in the spring of 1799 evicted the French armies from north and northeast Italy.
 The leader of the combined Austro-Russian armies, Alexander Suvorov prepared to drive the French armies from the rest of Italy.
 Suvorov ordered his lieutenant Rosenberg to join him on the south bank of the Po below its confluence with the Tanaro.
 Probably overruled by the Tsar's son Grand Duke Constantine Pavlovich of Russia, Rosenberg unwisely crossed above the confluence with the Tanaro.
 Two of Moreau's divisions under Paul Grenier and Claude Victor-Perrin soon counterattacked and defeated the Russians.
 The Bassignana action was only a minor setback for the Allies.
 A few days later, Moreau launched a reconnaissance that resulted in the First Battle of Marengo.